ediekanem/healthycity-hospitalization-risk-analysis-python/README.md

 # HealthyCity Hospitalization Risk Analysis in Python

 This project analyzes public health data in Python to identify patient characteristics associated with hospitalization for seasonal respiratory illness.
-The work focuses on understanding the patient population, exploring hospitalization patterns across key health and behavioral variables, and highlighting factors that may be linked to higher hospitalization risk.
+The work focuses on understanding the patient population, exploring hospitalization patterns across key health and behavioural variables, and highlighting factors that may be linked to higher hospitalization risk.

 ## Overview